offtherailz/MapStore2/docs/developer-guide/writing-epics.md

 In this epic, every time `START_COUNTDOWN` action is performed, the `switchMap` operator's argument function will be executed.
 The argument function of `switchMap` must return an Observable.
 Every value emitted on this stream will be projected on the main flow.

-So on the first `START_COUNTDOWN` the timer starts (`Rx.Observable.interval(1000)`).
+So on the first `START_COUNTDOWN` the timer starts (`Observable.interval(1000)`).
 The timer will emit an incremental value (0, 1, 2, ...) every 1000 milliseconds.
 This value is used to trigger another action to emit on redux (using an action creator called `updateTime`, for instance).

 At the end the stream will be closed after the n seconds because of the takeUntil:
-`.takeUntil(Rx.Observable.timer(seconds * 1000))` unsubscribes the observable when the stream passed as function emits a value.
+`.takeUntil(Observable.timer(seconds * 1000))` unsubscribes the observable when the stream passed as function emits a value.

 `switchMap` operator unsubscribes its observable ( so stops getting events from it ) even if another event comes on the main stream (so in this case another `START_COUNTDOWN` action).